oscarbotteri/nestjs-swagger-auth0-typeorm-starter/README.md

 ## Migrations

-To interact with TypeORM from the comand line, we create some npm scripts to run migrations, seeds, etc:
+To interact with TypeORM from the comand line, we created some npm scripts to run migrations, seeds, etc:

 ```bash
 # create migration to create a new table